Wielding/WieldingProcess/README.md

 This project is currently my playground for what is possible using [WieldingAnsi](https://github.com/Wielding/WieldingAnsi) and helps determine what functionality I will add to that project.

 My intention is not to fully implement anything process related so don't expect an `htop` replacement here.
 My goal is to implement text base UI features in a Powershell console script.
-I am just using `htop` as a reference since it has a nice console interface.
-Maybe one day it will be a full featured process monitor but I doubt it.
+I am just using `htop` as a reference here.
+Maybe one day it will be a full featured process monitor but I doubt it since I can't really get all of the process information with Powershell alone.
 I will probably move onto something else before it ever gets that far.

 This module is known to work using [Windows Terminal](https://github.com/microsoft/terminal).
 Any other console running Powershell may have unexpected behavior or not work at all.
 For example the ASNI escape codes for hiding/showing the cursor do not work under the default Powershell Core console but work fine under [Windows Terminal](https://github.com/microsoft/terminal).